Dear CAS Collectors:

 Dear

-My Mom had a
+My Mom had a gift

-pieces.
-While unpacking some of her things, I came across a “Pig Bank”, with what looks
+While unpacking some of her things, I came across a “Pig Bank”, with what looks like a Ceramic Arts

 --Rozanne